koraytugay/koraytugay.github.io/content/literature/the-phoenix-project.md

 Bill reinforces this point

-> No one made changes without telling everyone else, and we’d bend over backward to make sure our changes wouldn’t screw someone else up.
+> No one made changes without telling everyone else, and we'd bend over backward to make sure our changes wouldn't screw someone else up.

 Bill also learns from Patty that people are not even using the ticketing system they have to log what changes they make.
 Bill finds this unacceptable and tells Patty to inform every department manager to attend Change Advisory Board meetings starting tomorrow.